 Use these attributes to display a specific “year” and/or “month”.
 You can also add a “day” attribute when using the “list” style (see above).

 Use the “calendar” attribute to display a specific calendar (if you have any created).
 Otherwise, Booked will simply display the default calendar.
-You must use the Calendar’s ID (you can find specific calendar shortcodes on the Settings screen.
+You must use the Calendar’s ID (you can find calendar-specific shortcodes on the Settings screen).

 This attribute let’s you change the size from the default full size to the “small” size if needed.
 This is good for calendars that are displayed in narrow areas.